* INTEGRATIVE HEALTH COACH - INTUITIVE EATER - TRAVEL ENTHUSIAST - CAT MAMMA - ALL AROUND HAPPY HUMAN *

 I am so incredibly grateful to be where I am today, but I can’t say that it has been an easy journey… It’s hard to pinpoint when my journey towards health started, so let’s just say it began when I went vegan back in 2015.
 I grew up eating the traditional western diet and continued on that way until I was in my 20’s, when I was inspired by one of my best friends to experiment with a vegetarian diet.
 I quickly grew to love the way I felt without meat, so I decided to go ahead and cut out ALL animal products - yes, that includes cheese!
 I was feeling absolutely incredible.
 I lost weight, my nails and hair grew stronger, my skin was glowing, and I was finally starting to feel happy again.
 It had been a pretty overwhelming year, so smiling and feeling positive was a very big deal.

 Back in 2014, my mom was diagnosed with lung cancer.
 She was shocked when she got her results, but I knew it was coming.
 I watched how she took care of herself over the years and it broke my heart every day; I knew it was only a matter of time.
 She loved her wine, cigarettes, and decadent meals.
 She was an amazing cook and was so accepting and understanding when I chose to become vegan - I was hoping she may be inspired to eat a more plant heavy diet as well… but I had no such luck.
 As the year went on, I watched her lose the little weight she had left.
 I took her to countless chemo and radiation therapy sessions, and to her doctors appointments.
 I brushed what little hair she had left and helped pick her up off the couch when she was too weak.
 It was the hardest year of my life.
 I was angry because I watched this strong, beautiful, outgoing woman deteriorate right before my eyes and I felt useless.
 I wanted to help her - I wanted to NOURISH her with whole foods, not watch her eat sugary snacks and red meat - but I was too afraid to say anything.
-Her cancer quickly spread to her kidneys and then her brain.
+Her cancer quickly spread to her liver and then her brain.
 She passed away on Christmas morning in 2015.
 I wasn’t at the hospital with her when she passed, but I felt it in every ounce of my being.
 I had lost the most important woman in my life, and I was devastated.

 I went to New Zealand right after my mom passed and had an amazing two months there with my boyfriend at the time.
 I decided to give myself the freedom of eating fish, dairy and eggs while I was there and then reverted to veganism when I came home.
 I did the same thing when we went to Ireland in 2017, only this time… I came back weighing 20 pounds more than I ever had.
 I wasn’t in a good place at all.
 I hated myself.
 Not only was I suffering physically, but I was torturing myself emotionally as well.
 I knew something needed to change.
 After months of working out regularly and eating a 100% plant-based diet, I lost 30 pounds.
 I vowed to myself that from that day forward, I would focus on taking much better care of myself.
 Not only that, but after watching what my mom went through I wanted to be able to help other people take better care of themselves, both physically and mentally.